cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/06-table-creation/table-creation.rst

     column_name type GENERATED ALWAYS AS IDENTITY

 The first form allows values to be provided by the user when inserting a row, just like a regular value.
 The second form requires that the value always be provided by the database - it cannot be overridden by the user.

-(Of the databases considered for this book, only PostgreSQL and Oracle support the standard syntax; they also provide equivalent mechanisms using different syntax.
+(Note: of the databases considered for this book, only PostgreSQL and Oracle support the standard syntax; they also provide equivalent mechanisms using different syntax.
 For MySQL, see documentation on the AUTO_INCREMENT property of the INTEGER data type, and for SQL Server, see the IDENTITY option under CREATE TABLE.
 For SQLite, see below.)

 SQLite provides a mechanism which is similar to, but different from the standard.
-In SQLite, we can create an integer column that automatically provides a new value when one is not provided by the user using the **AUTOINCREMENT** keyword; the new value provided is 1 (if the table is empty) or one greater than the maximum value already stored.
+In SQLite, we can create an integer column that automatically provides a new value using the **AUTOINCREMENT** keyword.
+If the user does not provide a value, the database supplies a value of 1 (if the table is empty) or 1 greater than the maximum value already stored.
 To create a column of this type, the column must also be declared to be a primary key, a topic covered in :numref:`Chapter {number} <constraints-chapter>`.
 Here is an example to try out:

 ::